Chelsea rediscover themselves with FA Cup win at Aston Villa - Yahoo Sports

 — ITV Football (@itvfootball) February 7, 2024

-So much is discussed as to whether the midfielder has yet come even remotely close to justifying the £107 million fee committed to sign him but it was an outstanding goal as he arced the ball, from a central area, out of the grasp of his fellow Argentina World Cup winner, Martínez, and into the top corner.
+Confidence coursed through them, it was like a switch had been flicked, a load lightened, and their threat grew and grew.

-As he celebrated the 23-year-old took off his shirt, and was booked, pointing at his name which appeared to be in response to reports he was unsettled at Chelsea and wanted to leave.
-He pointed at his head, at his shirt and at the pitch (maybe forgetting he was not at home).
+There was even a swagger which peaked with Fernandez’s free-kick, conceded after he had been fouled as he shaped to shoot.
+Martinez did well to even get close to the ball but the whip on it from Fernandez made it impossible to stop.

-Villa’s desperation grew.
-They forced Chelsea back – they had to – with Moreno heading over.
-But the home crowd had thinned long before the final whistle and before, in injury-time substitute Moussa Diaby pulled a goal back with his first-time shot kissing a post on its way in to repeat the score of Villa’s last home game.
-There were boos.
+It was game over.
+The home crowd had thinned long before the final whistle and before, in injury-time, substitute Moussa Diaby pulled a goal back with his first-time shot kissing a post on its way in.
+It was no consolation.
+Instead it was a repeat of the score in Villa’s last home game – the 3-1 loss in the Premier League to Newcastle United.

 Villa 1 Chelsea 3: Have your say in the comments below